-Governance arrangements
+Governance Arrangements

-The service is an initiative of North Tipperary Development Company (NTDC).
+The service is an programme of North Tipperary Development Company (NTDC).

 North Tipperary Development Company is a local development company responsible for the delivery of a range of rural enterprise, social inclusion, and community development initiatives in the Tipperary North County area.
 The purpose of NTDC is "to act as a voluntary, non-profit making, private limited company with a mission to promote social inclusion, to promote economic development, increase employment and enterprise opportunities and promote wider participation in voluntary activity for the people of the area".
+Many of the programmes that form part of NTDC work collaboratively with Ascend Domestic Abuse such as the Traveller programme, SICAP Programme, Family Support Project, Youth Project, community childcare, jobs club with many clients referred from these projects and likewise signposted to these services also by Ascend staff.
+It is a source of great reassurance having so many resources on hand to assist our service users in matters other than support for Domestic Abuse.

-Services Offered by Ascend
+Services offered by Ascend Domestic Abuse